 Nowadays, both binary options and FOREX are regulated, and as such, both are legitimate.

 However, even today, legitimacy does not prevent, companies, particularly brokers, both in binary options and FOREX, who are not regulated , and may have less serious and honest attitudes towards their customers.
-Every investor is free to put his money where he wants, however, all serious websites and blogs recommend the same thing: Do not work with unregulated Brokers.

 Binary options vs FOREX – Similarities

 - Both increased greatly along with the Internet.
 Their platforms are online.

 - Both can be traded on Smartphone and Tablet applications.

 - There is the possibility of big profits and big losses in both.